 Can I Paint Exterior Wood, or Will it Cause It to Hold Moisture – and Rot?

-LESLIE: Beverly in Missouri, you’ve got The Money Pit.
+LESLIE: Beverly in Missouri has a question about whether she can paint exterior wood.
 What can we do for you today?

 BEVERLY: Well, I have a house that was built just a year-and-a-half ago and has a covered patio.
 And my builder put cedar posts out there.
 The rest of my trim is all white.
 So I wanted to cover or paint the cedar but he’s telling me I can’t do it because I’ll rot them out.
 And I – that doesn’t sound right to me but I’m not sure.